-- 1.PCM-6892 All-in-One Single Board Computer
+1.PCM-6892 All-in-One Single Board Computer

-- 2. Quick Installation Guide
+2. Quick Installation Guide

-- 3.CD-ROM contains the followings:
+3.CD-ROM contains the followings:

 - User Manual (this manual in PDF file)

 - System drivers and utilities

 - Ethernet drivers and utilities

 - VGA drivers and utilities

 - Audio drivers and utilities

-- Lastest BIOS (as of the CD-ROM was made)
+- Short Copper Kit

+- Jumper Cap

 The PCM-6892 requires several cables for operation.
-You can make them yourself or pruchase an optional cable kit, PCM-10489-6.
+You can make them yourself or purchase an optional cable kit, PCM-10489-6 .